Is TikTok Bad for the Music Industry?

 This type of dance-instruction pop song wasn’t popular at least since the 90s and doesn’t fit well with the rest of Drake’s catalog.
 However, it’s perfect for a viral TikTok challenge.
-The music video for “Toosie Slide” is also telling of the song’s bias towards TikTok, showing Drake performing a not-so-elaborate choreography that everybody can copy at home.
+The music video for “Toosie Slide” also tells of the song’s bias towards TikTok, showing Drake performing a not-so-elaborate choreography that everybody can copy at home.

 So, what’s the problem?
 Can’t Drake make a song for TikTok if he wants to?
 Well, the problem is that making songs just so they can do well on TikTok (or any other social media platform) puts a creative restraint on the artist from the very start.
 And while Drake has never complained about being pressured to make a TikTok hit, others have done so…

 The American singer-songwriter Halsey, for example, used TikTok to let her fans know that her label Astralwerks was preventing her from releasing a song just because they wanted to create a fake viral moment on TikTok for it first.
 If Drake’s “Toosie Slide” is a subtle example of how record labels can manufacture viral TikTok hits, Halsey’s confession is the blunt evidence we needed.

 TikTok helps to generate more revenue for artists

 It’s hard to make a living as a musician in this day and age, but emerging social media platforms such as TikTok sure come in handy.
 It’s always a good thing when musicians find a new way of making money, and that’s precisely what TikTok is.

 According to Music Business Worldwide (MBW), TikTok paid music rightsholders close to $180 million in a single year.
 Every time there’s a revenue injection this big in the music industry, that can only mean good news for everyone involved, from artists and record labels to managers and audio engineers.

 But not nearly enough